aliyun/terraform-provider-alicloud/website/docs/r/eipanycast_anycast_eip_address.html.markdown

 The following arguments are supported:
 * `anycast_eip_address_name` - (Optional) Anycast EIP instance name.
-* `bandwidth` - (Optional, Computed)  The peak bandwidth of the Anycast EIP instance, in Mbps.
+* `bandwidth` - (Optional)  The peak bandwidth of the Anycast EIP instance, in Mbps.
 * `description` - (Optional) Anycast EIP instance description.
 * `internet_charge_type` - (Optional, ForceNew) The billing method of Anycast EIP instance.
 "PayByBandwidth": refers to the method of billing based on traffic.
-* `payment_type` - (Optional, ForceNew, Computed) The payment model of Anycast EIP instance.
+* `payment_type` - (Optional, ForceNew) The payment model of Anycast EIP instance.
 "PayAsYouGo": Refers to the post-paid mode.
-* `resource_group_id` - (Optional, Computed, Available since v1.208.1) The ID of the resource group to which the instance belongs.
+* `resource_group_id` - (Optional, Available since v1.208.1) The ID of the resource group to which the instance belongs.
 * `service_location` - (Required, ForceNew) Anycast EIP instance access area. "international": Refers to areas outside of Mainland China.
 * `tags` - (Optional, Map, Available since v1.208.0) List of resource-bound tags.